International Judging System (IJS)

 In ladies, men's, pairs and synchronized skating, the following five components are scored in the short program and the free skate.
 In ice dancing, these five components are scored in the short dance and the free dance.
 For pair skating and ice dancing, there must be equal demonstration of the criteria by both skaters:

-Definition: Overall skating quality: edge control and flow over the ice surface demonstrated by a command of the skating vocabulary (edges, steps, turns, etc.), the clarity of technique and use of effortless power to accelerate and vary speed.
+Defined by overall cleanness and sureness, edge control and flow over the ice surface demonstrated by a command of the skating vocabulary (edges, steps, turns, etc.), the clarity of technique and the use of effortless power to accelerate and vary speed.
 In evaluating the Skating Skills, the following must be considered:

 - Balance, rhythmic knee action and precision of foot placement

 - Flow and glide

 - Varied use of power, speed and acceleration

 - Use of one-foot skating

 The varied and purposeful use of intricate footwork, positions, movements and holds that link all elements.
 In evaluating the Transitions, the following must be considered:

 - Continuity of movements from one element to another